Surfacebv/blog-davide/site/content/post/sell-the-problem-not-the-solution.md

 Once they settle on a problem though, most companies begin taking their problem for granted, as they fall in love with their solution.

 "This problem exists.
-It's really really bad!
+It is really bad!
 But here, check out our amazing solution."

 Problems are more interesting than that.
 They overflow with truths and insights about society, the market, and human nature, all tied up in one gordian knot.
 They have a history, a future, and they interact dynamically with other problems, people, and institutions.

 So especially if you work in marketing, go deep into the problem.
 Sit with it, and empathize with those who are experiencing it.
 Try to discern the myriad different shades of that problem, explore them from many different angles, and spot the stories that animate that landscape.
 Aim to become that problem's leading expert.

-In truth, no one cares about your solution until they understand, believe, and feel the problem.
+In truth, no one cares about your solution until they understand, believe, and feel the underlying problem.
 So don't waste an interesting problem.

 ––